 It's also worth following big retailers such as Amazon, eBay and Debenhams, as they often post about the latest deals available on their website or in-store and offer exclusive discounts on these channels.

 Stay loyal to your loyalty cards this Christmas

-Make sure you are using your Boots Advantage Card or supermarket loyalty cards in the run up to Christmas for weekly household necessities bump up your points so you can use them to buy presents!
+Make sure you are using your Boots Advantage Card or supermarket loyalty cards in the run-up to Christmas.
+Your weekly household necessities bump up your points and you can use them to buy presents!